 Private Rafting Experience

 We get it.
 Sometimes you want to enjoy an intimate experience with just family and friends.
-All Defiance Private Experiences are designed to preserve that intimacy.
+The Defiance Private Experience is designed to preserve that intimacy.
 From the moment of your arrival to the moment you say goodbye to your personal river pro, you and your crew will enjoy personalized attention throughout your experience.
 With Defiance’s Private Rafting Trips in Colorado, you get your own raft, a cooler preloaded with ice, and private transportation and outfitting.
 Private experiences start at 3 hours on the river with the option to add additional hours to make it a full day on the river.
 These trips are fully customizable – from food and beverage options to premium photo packages – so don't hesitate to reach out to our dedicated staff and we can get you set up with an experience that checks all of the boxes!
 Not looking for a private experience?
 Head back to view all of our Colorado rafting trips.